 Things you should know:

-Our newest upcoming event flyer is here!
+Our latest Spring event flyer is here!
 Please distribute widely.
 Wanna help us get the word out?
 Paper copies for distribution are now available in a variety of colors on a limited basis at the Gutiérrez-Hubbell House: call 505 244 0507 for more information.

 Shout-out to Albuquerque Pack 5 Cub Scouts for their lovingly-made wooden painted birdboxes now adorning trees along the acequia madre on the GHHHCC property.
 Come take a walk along the acequia and take a look!
 Photos coming soon!

 If gardening is of interest to you, please do check out the Backyard Farming series, a free community educational opportunity offered here at the Gutiérrez-Hubbell House.
-This season’s programming kicked off on March 14th with a presentation that drew more than 40 participants.
-The next session on March 28th saw even more backyard farmers come out!
-The next class will be held on Saturday, April 11th, 2015.
+We are rounding out the program with one more class on May 16th.
+It’s not too late to get involved!
 Specific information on what will be covered here.